Tinaplanas/Tinaplanas/README.md

   <img src="https://img.shields.io/badge/CySA%2B-In--Progress-yellow" />
 </p>
 <b>Welcome to my cybersecurity portfolio!</b>
 I created this space to showcase hands-on work I’ve done while studying and working in cybersecurity from compliance mapping to risk assessments to security policy writing.
-Everything here is part of my journey from sales pro to security analyst, with a focus on clarity, strategy, and getting better 1% every day.
+Everything here is part of my journey from AE to security analyst, with a focus on clarity, strategy, and getting better 1% every day.

 <hr>